ingramspark vs kdp

 IngramSpark vs KDP – ISBN

-IngramSpark: IngramSpark provides you with a free ISBN, but I recommend staying away from this option because their free ISBN will only be good for their platform.
-If you want the freedom and flexibility to distribute and sell your book anywhere, you should purchase your own ISBN.
 Again, it’s important to note that on IngramSpark, if you have three versions of your book – ebook, paperback, and hardback; then you will need to supply three separate ISBNs.

-Note: On KDP, you do not need an ISBN to publish an ebook.
+On KDP, you do not need an ISBN to publish an ebook.

-Note: If you are making your title available in both self-publishing systems (IngramSpark and Amazon/KDP, you cannot choose KDP’s Expanded Distribution because that makes the title available to Ingram and will cause a conflict with the ISBN when you upload into IngramSpark.
+Note: If you are making your title available in IngramSpark and Amazon KDP, you cannot choose KDP’s Expanded Distribution.
+Amazon’s Expanded Distribution program makes the title available to Ingram and will cause a conflict with the ISBN when you upload into IngramSpark.

 IngramSpark vs KDP – Final Recommendations